-At March 31, 2002, the Company had \$26.4 million of forward-exchange contracts outstanding, denominated in euros, British pounds, Japanese yen, Canadian dollars and Australian dollars, as a hedge against forecasted foreign currency-denominated receivables, payables and cash balances.
-For the three-month period ended March 31, 2002, net gains of \$0.2 million resulting from forward-exchange contracts were recorded, which partially offset net transaction losses of \$0.3 million on the related assets and liabilities.
+At June 30, 2002, the Company had \$24.8 million of forward-exchange contracts outstanding, denominated in euros, Japanese yen, Canadian dollars and Australian dollars, as a hedge against forecasted foreign currency-denominated receivables, payables and cash balances.
+For the three- and six-month periods ended June 30, 2002, net losses of \$3.2 million and \$3.0 million, respectively resulting from forward-exchange contracts were included in the results of operations and were more than offset by net transaction and translation gains on the related asset and liabilities for the same periods of \$4.1 million and \$3.8 million, respectively.
 A hypothetical 10% change in foreign currency rates would not have a material impact on the Company's results of operations, assuming the above-mentioned forecast of foreign currency exposure is accurate, because the impact on the forward contracts as a result of a 10% change would at least partially offset the impact on the asset and liability positions of the Company's foreign subsidiaries.